SigmaWrath/Tukupu-Published/content/To-Do.md

 		1. Rewrite drow (OMFG)
 3. Character creation content <span style="color:rgb(192, 82, 75)">(BEFORE SATURDAY)</span>
 	1. All classes (2 remaining)
+		1. Standardize equipment formatting and GP cost
-		1. Ideally fill in tools?
+		2. Ideally fill in tools?
 From tool proficiency section of each class
-		2. Rogue: A dextrous expert in stealth and subterfuge.
-		3. Sorcerer: A dazzling mage filled with innate magic.
 	2. All species (6 remaining)
-		1. What kind of names does each species have?
+		2. What kind of names does each species have?
-		2. How big are they and how long do they live?
+		3. How big are they and how long do they live?
 	3. All backgrounds (8 remaining)
-		1. Also obv all origin feats... fix them up too if they need it... like Crafter
+		4. Also obv all origin feats
+	4. Languages page, don't write articles, just list or write very brief articles
+		5. Jupi is spoken in the Khalsan empire
-	4. Four subclasses per class... try to get most done tho?
+	5. Four subclasses per class... try to get most done tho?
 Dw if not
-		2. Write an essay page detailing how the popularization of the gunslinging cowgirl archetype was integrated into the Gorano national myth of an intuitive, adaptable, rugged people
+		6. Write an essay page detailing how the popularization of the gunslinging cowgirl archetype was integrated into the Gorano national myth of an intuitive, adaptable, rugged people
 4. Weapons and weapon mastery rules
 5. https://www.thegamer.com/dungeons-dragons-dnd-multiclass-spell-slots-explained-guide/
 6. Change the names of the renowned wizards who have spells named after them.